laravel/docs/horizon.md

 #### Configuring Notification Wait Time Thresholds

 You may configure how many seconds are considered a "long wait" within your `config/horizon.php` configuration file.
-The `wait` configuration option within this file allows you to control the long wait threshold for each connection / queue combination:
+The `waits` configuration option within this file allows you to control the long wait threshold for each connection / queue combination:

     'waits' => [
         'redis:default' => 60,